University of Sydney Library: The Quarter

 The Quarter is a postgraduate coursework space located on the ground floor of the Badham Building on Science Road next to the Holme Building, one of the centres of student activity on Camperdown Campus.

 The Quarter was formerly called the Badham Library, and the Badham Library's collection was consolidated into the SciTech Library.

 Camden Commons

-Camden Library is located at 335 Werombi Road on the University of Sydney Camden Campus, approximately 65 km west from the City of Sydney, located just outside Camden.
+Camden Library is located in the University of Sydney Camden Campus, approximately 65 km west from the City of Sydney, located just outside Camden.

-The library supports research, teaching and study in the fields of veterinary science and agriculture.
 The library underwent a refurbishment in 2015 as part of its transition to a library commons.

 Conservatorium Library

 The Conservatorium Library is located within the Sydney Conservatorium of Music Building, Macquarie Street by the gates to Government House, right next to the Royal Botanic Gardens in the centre of the city.

 The library was not always within the Greenway Building, in fact, due to space problems, many departments of the Conservatorium found themselves spread around the city during the last century.
 The library spent time in what is now the Intercontinental Hotel as well as other locations around Pitt and Hunter streets.
 The need for one location with enough space for the Sydney Conservatorium of Music prompted the State Government to step in and rebuild the Greenway Building at a cost of A$144 million.
 In 2001, upon completion of the works, the entire Conservatorium (including the library) moved back into what is now a renovation of a historical space.

 The entrance level contains the display room for exhibits and the majority of the collection as well as the public access computers, printers and photocopiers.
 Level 1 includes the quiet study areas, the training room, and an AV room.